jaxriemer/NewRepo/Lab 5/README.md

 1. Are there optimizations you can try to do on your sense-making algorithm.

+When alerting and giving recommendations to the users, the closet can indicate the confidence of their recommendation.
+For example, if it is snowing but the user is only wearing a t-shirt, the closet can say, “the current snowing weather is too cold for only wearing a t-shirt, I think a coat is more appropriate.”
+However, if the cloth is only slight appropriate, the closet can say, “I think your clothes is not warm enough for today’s weather, you might want to consider wearing a little bit more”.

 ### Part D
 ### Characterize your own Observant system